 Eagle Gold All-in-One's program does not offer forbearance periods, financial hardship deferment periods, or income-based repayment plans.

-If borrowers do not keep up with a $3,500 average monthly balance, First Republic Bank will charge a monthly fee of $25.00.
+If student loan borrowers do not keep up with a $3,500 average monthly balance, First Republic Bank will charge a monthly fee of $25.00.
 This fee can be waived for the first three months.

 The website lacks key information.
 Rates and loan terms are not explained in-depth.
 While many lenders won't provide all their information online, it's typical for a loan servicer to provide information on average rates, forbearance options, and required documentation before you apply.
 For those pre-screening loan servicers for repayment terms before they apply, the lack of information provided by First Republic Bank may be discouraging.